adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 <details>
-<summary>🎯Q. Site to Site VPN notes </summary>
+<summary>🎯Q. Site to Site VPN notes and its comparision with others connection when it comes to connecting AWS with on-premise </summary>

 - `Site-to-Site VPN` establishes an encrypted IPSec connection between an on-premises network and AWS VPC, using a Virtual Private Gateway (VGW) as the AWS-side endpoint.
 - It uses a VGW(Virtual Private Gateway) and a Customer Gateway (CGW) on-premises, with a VPN tunnel for secure communication.
-- `Direct Connect` is about dedicated private connections with high bandwidth, while `Site-to-Site VPN` is about quick, encrypted connections over the internet.
+- `Direct Connect` is about `dedicated private connections` with high bandwidth, while `Site-to-Site VPN` is about quick, encrypted connections over the internet.
+- AWS private connect is about dedicated private connections with high bandwidth (without internet), while site-to-site VPN is about quick, encrypted connections over the internet.

 Direct Connect AND SIte-to-Site VPN ⭐

 - This combination provides the highest availability for hybrid architecture, though at higher cost than either solution alone.

+- site-to-site VPN when connection is over internet
+- direct connect when connection is not over internet
 </details>